5 Dominant Sales Challenges to Overcome in 2020

 - Lead scoring

-- CRM solutions, like Freshworks CRM, can provide a 360-degree view of the customer, including social profile and website activity, customer behavior, email opens, click-through rate, and lead scoring data.
-Freshworks CRM can also be used to engage with prospects from within the CRM, like place calls, send bulk emails, and generate reports.
+CRM solutions, like Freshsales, can provide a 360-degree view of the customer, including social profile and website activity, customer behavior, email opens, click-through rate, and lead scoring data.
+Freshsales can also be used to engage with prospects from within the CRM, like place calls, send bulk emails, and generate reports.

 With the right intervention by sales management, sales challenges faced by your team can be solved with intuitive technology to stay ahead of the game in 2020.
 With minute changes to approaching sales challenges, you can guide and build a motivated and result-driven team.